ibexa/documentation-developer/docs/releases/updating_ez_platform.md

 ## 4. Update database

 Some versions require updates to the database.
 Look through [the list of database update scripts](https://github.com/ezsystems/ezpublish-kernel/tree/master/data/update/mysql) for a script for the version you are updating to (database version numbers correspond to the `ezpublish-kernel` version).

-If you find one, apply it like this:
+??? note "Updating from <1.7"

+    ### Updating from <1.7

+    Apply the following database update script:

-`mysql -u <username> -p <password> <database_name> < vendor/ezsystems/ezpublish-kernel/data/update/mysql/dbupdate-6.7.0-to-6.8.0.sql`
+    `mysql -u <username> -p <password> <database_name> < vendor/ezsystems/ezpublish-kernel/data/update/mysql/data/update/mysql/dbupdate-6.7.7-to-6.7.8.sql`

-??? note "When updating from <1.7"

     ##### Solr index time boosting